 When I hear the text about those "who humble themselves" I think of the iconic moment of Saint Francis disrobing in the town square, publicly disengaging himself from his family, his culture's values, his associations and friends.
 And who is a more exalted saint than Saint Francis?
 Francis had a gift for archetypal actions: kissing the leper and "marrying" Christ's Widow, Lady Poverty, are only two examples.

 My mind then widens to think of other holy fools, showing up, in one way or another, the status quo of corruption, greed, hypocrisy, like Jesus characterizing the Pharisees of his day.
 Every culture has holy fools: men and women who dress the part, who invite derision but shock us into our senses.

-Today's prompts draw you to consider reversals expressed in the "way" (Tao) (meditation one).
-Two stories poke at Zen and Sufi equivalents of "pharisees" (meditation two).
-And a holy fool invites you to give alms to beggers and monks (meditation three).
+Today's prompts draw you to consider reversals expressed in the "way" (Tao) (Meditation One).
+Two stories poke at Zen and Sufi equivalents of religious elites Jesus satirized (Meditation Two).
+And a holy fool invites you to give alms to beggers and monks (Meditation Three).

 Foolishly yours, Suzanne

 To yield is to to be preserved whole.
 To be bent is to become straight To be empty is to be full.
 To be worn out is to be renewed.
 To have little is to possess.
 To have plenty is to be perplexed.
 Therefore the sage embraces the One And becomes the model of the world.
 He does not show himself; therefore he is luminous.
 He does not justify himself; therefore he becomes prominent.
 He does not boast of himself; therefore he is given credit.
 He does not brag; therefore he can endure for long.
 It is precisely because he does not compete that the world cannot compete withhim.
 Is the ancient saying, "To yield is to be preserved whole" empty words?
 Truly he will be preserved, and all will come to him.

 The Renunciation of Worldly Goods by Francis, Giotto, 1297